Ireland in the Junior Eurovision Song Contest 2022: Junior Eurovision Éire 2022

-Irish broadcaster TG4 once again used the national selection format Junior Eurovision Éire to select it's representative.
+Irish broadcaster TG4 once again used the national selection format Junior Eurovision Éire to select its representative.
 The details of the competition were revealed on 22 August 2022, during the TG4 autumn schedule launch.
 Louise Cantillon returned to host the show for the second year in a row, with Darragh Ó Caoimh serving as a co-host.
 This was the first edition of Junior Eurovision Éire to have two main presenters.
 As in previous editions, an in-studio jury decided the results in the four heats and semi-final.
 As with the past two editions of the contest, the participants in Junior Eurovision Éire performed Irish-language cover versions of famous songs during the competition.

 Jury members

 As in previous editions, the results of the four heats and semi-final were decided by an in-studio jury of two permanent members and revolving guest judges.
 The two permanent judges are: